Nimrat1988/Elist-Post-Pandemic-E-commerce-Anlaysis/README.md

 3. Product Performance
 - Revenue was concentrated among a small group of products.
 - The top revenue-generating products were:
-  27in 4K Gaming Monitor
+  27in 4K Gaming Monitor,
-  Apple AirPods Headphones
+  Apple AirPods Headphones,
-  MacBook Air Laptop
+  MacBook Air Laptop,
-  ThinkPad Laptop
+  ThinkPad Laptop,
   Samsung Charging Cable Pack
 - The 27in 4K Gaming Monitor was the highest revenue-generating product.
 - High-revenue products should be prioritized for inventory planning, marketing campaigns, and product strategy.